-In this AIF, the terms "royalties", "royalty assets", "royalty entitlements", "royalty agreements", and "royalty streams" are used interchangeably to refer to either: (i) contractual arrangements that grant the buyer the right to receive royalties derived from the sale of pharmaceutical, biotechnology and other life science products pursuant to licence agreements or other contractual arrangements (we refer to these as "traditional" royalty streams), or (ii) contractual arrangements that grant the buyer the right to receive a percentage of the top-line sales of pharmaceutical, biotechnology and other life science products directly from the marketer of the product (we refer to these as "synthetic" royalty streams).
+In this AIF, the terms "royalties", "royalty assets", "royalty entitlements", "royalty agreements", and "royalty streams" are used interchangeably to refer to either: (i) contractual arrangements that grant a party the right to receive royalties derived from the sale of pharmaceutical, biotechnology and other life science products pursuant to licence agreements or other contractual arrangements (we refer to these as "traditional" royalty streams), or (ii) contractual arrangements that grant a party the right to receive a percentage of the top-line sales of pharmaceutical, biotechnology and other life science products directly from the marketer of the product (we refer to these as "synthetic" royalty streams).
+When we refer to having "bought royalties" on the sales of a particular product, or where we use similar expressions, we are generally referring to us having entered into the contractual arrangement that creates the traditional royalty or synthetic royalty stream in our favour.
 Unless the context otherwise requires, when we refer to terms such as "our royalties", "our portfolio", "our royalty portfolio", "our interests in products" and similar terms, we are referring to our contractual interests in royalties and royalty streams held by our subsidiaries.
-When we refer to "products", we are referring to the pharmaceutical, biotechnology or other life science products relating to our royalties.
 When we refer to the "pharmaceutical industry" we are referring generally to the pharmaceutical, biotechnology and other life science products industry.

-When we refer to our acquisition of royalties, this includes various structures, including, but not limited to, traditional royalties, synthetic royalties and similar payment streams, such as earn-outs, that are tied to sales of pharmaceutical, biotechnology or other life science products.
+When we refer to our acquisition of royalties or royalty transactions, this includes various structures, including, but not limited to, traditional royalties, synthetic royalties and similar payment streams, such as earn-outs, that are tied to sales of pharmaceutical, biotechnology or other life science products.
 Acquisitions of royalties are accounted for under IFRS as financial assets or intangible assets based on the nature of each investment.
 We may also acquire royalties through an equity investment.

 Royalty income is recorded on an accrual basis when earned in accordance with underlying contractual rights, rather than when actual cash payments in respect of royalties are received.
-The lag between when royalty income is recorded and when corresponding cash payments are received is typically three months, but may in some cases be several financial quarters.
-Given the importance of cash flows to our business, we use "cash royalty receipts" as key measure of the operating performance of our royalty assets.
+The lag between when royalty income is recorded and when corresponding cash payments are received is typically three months but may in some cases be several financial quarters.
+Given the importance of cash flows to our business, we use "cash royalty receipts" as a key measure of the operating performance of our royalty assets.
 We refer to cash royalty receipts on a product-by-product basis, such as the cash royalty receipts for Spinraza, as an example.
-Cash royalty receipts for Spinraza for a particular period would represent the cash received and reflected in our consolidated financial statements during that period pursuant to the royalty regarding Spinraza.
+Cash royalty receipts for Spinraza for a particular period represent the cash received during that period pursuant to the royalty regarding Spinraza, which is reflected in our consolidated financial statements.
 In addition, we refer to "cash interest receipts" on our loan receivable as a key measure of the operating performance of our loan receivable.
 We also report certain non-IFRS financial measures including Total Cash Receipts and Total Cash Royalty Receipts which are useful measures when evaluating the operating performance of our total portfolio of assets.
-Total Cash Receipts refers to all cash royalty receipts from our portfolio of royalty assets and cash receipts from interest and principal payments related to our loan receivable.
-Total Cash Royalty Receipts refers to cash royalty receipts from all products rather than cash royalty receipts in respect of a particular product and forms part of Total Cash Receipts.
+Total Cash Royalty Receipts refers to aggregate cash royalty receipts from our portfolio of royalty assets.
+Total Cash Receipts refers to Total Cash Royalty Receipts plus cash royalty receipts from all products (including cash receipts from interest and principal payments related to our loan receivable).